Allegedly, Charles Spurgeon invited D.L. Moody to speak at an event he hosted.

 Moody accepted and preached the entire time about the evils of tobacco, and why the Lord doesn’t want Christians to smoke.

-Spurgeon, a cigar smoker, was surprised at what seemed to be a cheap shot leveled by Moody, using the pulpit to condemn a fellow minister for violating an issue of personal conscience — Moody’s conscience.
+Spurgeon, an avid cigar smoker, was surprised at what seemed to be a cheap shot leveled by Moody, using the pulpit to condemn a fellow minister for violating an issue of personal conscience — Moody’s conscience.